changeworld/azure-docs.ja-jp/includes/virtual-machines-common-cli-deploy-templates.md

     data:    vmSize                 String        Standard_A1
     info:    group deployment create command OK

-このテンプレートでは Windows Server イメージをデプロイしますが、Linux イメージに簡単に置き換えることができます。複数の Swarm マネージャーを備えた Docker クラスターを作成する必要がある場合には、 [こちらから作成できます](https://azure.microsoft.com/documentation/templates/docker-swarm-cluster/)。
+Note that this template deploys a Windows Server image; however, it could easily be replaced by any Linux image.
+Want to create a Docker cluster with multiple swarm managers?
+[You can do it](https://azure.microsoft.com/documentation/templates/docker-swarm-cluster/).

-## <a id="remove-a-resource-group"></a>タスク: リソース グループの削除
+## <a name="<a-id="remove-a-resource-group"></a>task:-remove-a-resource-group"></a><a id="remove-a-resource-group"></a>Task: Remove a resource group

-リソース グループへの再デプロイは可能ですが、実行した場合は `azure group delete <group name>` を使用してリソース グループを削除できることに注意してください。
+Remember that you can redeploy to a resource group, but if you are done with one, you can delete it by using `azure group delete <group name>`.

     azure group delete myResourceGroup
     info:    Executing command group delete